Tutorial: Simple Full Bust Adjustment

 Determine which size to make using the upper bust measurement, and cut out the pattern pieces.
 (Note, if you need to grade for the waist, make sure to do that first.)

 Hold the front bodice pattern piece up to your body and make a mark approximately at the apex (this is a fancy word for nipple).

 Draw a line straight across the bodice -perpendicular to the fold line - through the apex mark.

 If using a traced piece of paper, draw in a grainline to match up the pieces later.
 The grainline should be parallel to the fold.

 Cut the bodice pattern piece at the horizontal line drawn through the apex.

 Using a scrap piece of paper, tape it behind the bodice to add some length to the front bodice piece.
-Once the scrap paper is taped to the top portion of the bodice, measure down 1-inch from the apex line and make another horizontal line.
+Measure down 1-inch from the apex line and draw a horizontal line.

 Tape the bottom bodice piece along that line making sure to line up the grainline.